Car Accident Lawyers in Luzerne County

 If you ever find yourself involved in a collision, it’s good to stay prepared and know what you should do after a car accident.

-- Exchange Information: After a crash, you need to collect the other driver’s insurance information so you can file a claim.
-This includes their name, home address, phone number, insurance provider, policy number, driver’s license number, and license plate number.
+Exchange Information: After a crash, you need to collect the other driver’s insurance information so you can file a claim.
+This includes:

-- Take Pictures: After exchanging information, make an effort to take photos of the crash.
-Take pictures of the full damage, a picture of each car, a picture with both cars, and a picture of the surrounding area if possible.
+Take Pictures: After exchanging information, make an effort to take photos of the crash.
 These pictures will help the insurance company’s forensic investigators determine who was at fault for the accident.
+Take pictures of the full damage:

 - Call Insurance: After leaving the doctor, you should call your insurance company.
 Most policies require you to report an accident with 24 hours.
 However, you only need to provide basic information at this time.
 If the insurance company requests a recorded statement, you have every right to refuse, no matter how hard they push.